btinn12/NotificationJS/README.md

 # NotificationJS
 A plugin for javascript that makes sending custom notifications to users simple.

-It's dependencies are jQuery and Bootstrap
+It is dependent on jQuery and Bootstrap.